lazamar/lazamar.github.io/_posts/2020-08-31-download-specific-package-version-with-nix.md

 I expected a good solution to be similar to the official Nix package search website.
 A page with one search box where you enter the package you are interested in and get a copy-pasteable command to install it.
 So I started with that as the goal.

-I initially thought of setting up a server with a clone of `nixpkgs-channels` that would perform this git search every time someone made a package query.
+I initially thought of setting up a server with a clone of `nixpkgs` that would perform this git search every time someone made a package query.
 It soon became obvious that this was too error-prone and would not scale.

 I discovered that `nix-env -qaP --json` outputs a big json file containing information about all packages available in your default revision.
 You can specify a different revision by using the `-f` flag.
 Using this I could find out information about packages in any revision reliably.
 This command takes some time to complete, but I can save its result in a cache and query the cache instead.